 σr4= 1/2(σ1−σ2)2+(σ2−σ3)2+(σ3−σ1)2≤ [σ]

 5. Mohr strength theory

-Mohr’s strength theory does not simply assume that the failure of materials is caused by a certain factor (such as stress, strain or specific energy) reaching its limit value.
+Mohr’s strength theory does not rely on the assumption that failure in materials is caused by a single factor (such as stress, strain, or specific energy) reaching its limit value.
+Instead, it is a strength theory that is based on the results of failure tests of materials under various stress states.

-It is a strength theory based on the failure test results of materials under various stress states, considering the differences between tensile and compressive strengths of materials, recognizing that the maximum shear stress is the main cause of yield shear, and considering the influence of normal stress on the shear plane.
+This theory considers the differences between the tensile and compressive strengths of materials, recognizes the maximum shear stress as the main cause of yielding, and takes into account the influence of normal stress on the shear plane.

-Mohr’s strength theory takes into account the different tensile and compressive capacities of materials, which is consistent with brittle materials (such as rock concrete, etc.), but without considering the influence of intermediate principal stress 2a is its deficiency.
+While Mohr’s strength theory acknowledges the different tensile and compressive capacities of materials, which is consistent with brittle materials (such as rock and concrete), it does not account for the influence of the intermediate principal stress 2a, which is a limitation of the theory.

 6. Scope of application of strength theory

-It depends not only on the nature of the material, but also on the stress state at the dangerous point.
+The strength of a material is not only determined by the nature of the material but also by the stress state at the point of failure.

 Brittle materials are typically analyzed using either the strength theory of brittle fracture or Mohr’s strength theory, while plastic materials are analyzed using the strength theory of yield.

 However, the mode of failure in materials is also related to the stress state.
 For example, under the condition of three-dimensional tensile stress, whether a material is plastic or brittle, it will fail in the form of fracture, and the maximum tensile stress theory should be used.
 In the case of three-dimensional compressive stress, plastic deformation occurs, and either the third or fourth strength theory should be used.